d1vbyz3r0/typed/README.md

 It uses a sophisticated two-stage approach combining AST (Abstract Syntax Tree) parsing and reflection to analyze your code and produce accurate, comprehensive API documentation.

+## 🎯 Why Typed?

+Existing OpenAPI generators for Go either require extensive manual annotations or don't work well with Echo framework.
+Typed solves this by automatically analyzing your Echo handlers and generating accurate OpenAPI specifications without any code modifications.

 ## 🚀 Features

 - **Two-Stage Generation Process**: Combines AST analysis with runtime reflection for maximum accuracy